Color flux-tube nature of the states $T_{cs}(2900)$ and $T^a_{c\bar{s}}(2900)$: numerical results and analysis

 \subsection{Meson spectrum and adjustable model parameters}

-We can determine the adjustable model parameters by approximately strict solving two-body Schr\"{o}dinger equation to fit ground state meson spectrum in the MCFTM.
-With the Minuit program, we can obtain a set of optimal parameters and meson spectrum, which are presented in Table~\ref{parameters} and~\ref{meson}, respectively.
+We can determine the adjustable model parameters by approximately strictly solving the two-body Schr\"{o}dinger equation to fit the ground state meson spectrum in the MCFTM.
+With the Minuit program~\cite{minuit}, we can obtain a set of optimal parameters and meson spectrum, which are presented in Table~\ref{parameters} and~\ref{meson}, respectively.